Ingredient Battle: Lemon vs. Lime

 Limes have a sour taste that many people love.
 They are often used to flavor drinks and to add a little zest to various dishes.

-Much of the anti-aging properties of limes come from the vitamin C, flavonoids, and antioxidants contained within the small fruit.
+Much of the health benefits of chia seeds come from flavonoids, and antioxidants contained within the small fruit.
 Limes help to hydrate and rejuvenate the skin.
 Another anti-aging benefit of limes is that they help the body to produce collagen.
 Collagen helps firm the skin, tighten the pores, and reduce wrinkles.
 Limes also lighten age spots and other dark pigmented skin spots.
 Along with preventing premature aging of the skin, limes also help to prevent aging of the eyes by protecting against macular degeneration.

 The antibacterial properties of limes help to get rid of bacteria that would cause infections that lead to acne.
 Another reason limes make a great acne treatment is that they also tighten the pores, keeping environmental pollutants and dead skin from clogging them up, and reducing oily skin.